 Caring for Silver Jewelry

 1. A Sunshine cloth or a soft polishing cloth meant specifically for silver is a very good way of caring for your handmade jewelry.
 However, do not use a Sunshine cloth for polishing gold, it can abrasive.
-Polish your jewelry after every few wearings and your pieces will remain looking like new.
+Polish your jewelry after every few wearings and your pieces will remain looking like new.keeping your jewelry in a plastic bag is a good way to keep oxidation to a minimum

 2. A few drops of mild dishwashing liquid, a cotton swab and a very soft toothbrush can also be used if your jewelry is dirty .
 If the jewelry contains gemstones or pearls, do not submerge the entire piece into water or the cleaning liquid.
 A cotton swab with mild dishwashing liquid can also be used for cleaning silver jewelry.

-3. Never clean your jewelry in bleach.
-Bleach will make metals brittle and could breakdown your jewelry.
+3. Do not clean your jewelry in bleach.
+Bleach makes metals brittle and will break down your jewelry.
 Chlorine bleach, alcohol, turpentine, acetone, and ammonia are also harmful to gemstones and pearls.
 These chemicals will dull and possibly pit the surface of softer gemstones (opals, lapis, turquoise, apatite) and pearls.

 4. Despite common advice- do not use toothpaste or other abrasives to clean metal or stones.
 The abrasives in toothpaste can damage surfaces of metal, pearls and stones.